Provide Access to Spectral RTI Images

 - User experience.
 This is the simplest experience of interactive lighting for users.
 It works in any web browser on any operating system (including Android and iOS).
 It does not require any plugins or downloads.

 - Speed.
 The image appears almost immediately.
 The user's web browser downloads only the tiles that it needs, starting with a low-resolution overview and loading detail for a certain area as the user zooms and pans.

 - Moderate administrative overhead.
 It requires a webserver (as opposed to RTI files which can be transmitted on a thumb drive), but only a simple static file web server (as opposed to IIIF which requires configuration for dynamic server processing).

 - Some of the visualization enhancements available in the dedicated viewers have not yet been implemented.

 - A 50-megapixel image with default settings creates 9262 static image tiles for each color process.
 This slows down data management functions that occur on a per-file basis.
 Efforts to create the option of using IIIF for image tiles are underway.

 Tiled and layered Jpeg2000 images for IIIF repositories

-- The IIIF Image API makes it easy to access images in tiles for pan and zoom viewers.
+- The IIIF Image API makes it easy to access images in tiles for pan and zoom viewers such as Mirador.